dinomatic/docs.dinomatic.com/content/docs/spinoko-geo/blocks.md

 # Plugin Blocks

-There are a several blocks available for you to display your geo location based content on your website, check them out below.
+There are several blocks you can use to display your geo location based content on your website.
+Check them out below.

 ---